top of page

 7).
 Old Business: None.

-11).
-Driftless Wisconsin asked if we’d be a sponsor again this year for a Driftless WI ad campaign.
-Jensen moved, Fish seconded to approve sharing the $500 sponsorship with LAPA, each paying $250.
+10).
+Driftless Wisconsin inquired if we’d be a sponsor again for a Driftless WI ad campaign.
+Fish moved, St. John seconded to approve sharing the $500 sponsorship with LAPA, each paying $250.
 (Carried).

-15).
-Melvin moved, Jensen seconded to approve payment of the bills.
+14).
+Fish moved, St. John seconded to approve payment of the bills.
 (Carried).

 __________________________________